We're responsible for maintaining and inspecting council owned trees in:

 You'll need our permission to remove or prune a tree if it's a protected tree, or you live in a conservation area.

 If you've applied for planning permission and are intending to remove any trees as part of the project, you'll need to check with us first to find out if they're protected.

-You can find out more about this in our information on Tree Preservation Orders.
+You can find out more on our Tree Preservation Orders webpage.

 How to report a tree problem

-You can use the online enquiry form at the top of this page to report a problem with a council owned tree in a street, park or open space, such as:
+You can use our online form to report a problem with a council owned tree in a street, park or open space, such as:

 - damage to your property from a tree

 - falling leaves or debris, such as fruit, aphids or honeydew